Inclusion and Diversity

 The Penn psychiatry residency welcomes applicants of all ethnicities, races, genders, gender identities, sexual orientations, historical traditions, ages, religions, disabilities, veteran status, and socioeconomic backgrounds.
 We are committed to recruiting and advancing talented individuals from groups historically underrepresented in medicine.

 Maintaining the pipeline of competitive, driven UIM medical students, residents, and fellows who are educated and trained in our academic centers is one of the tenets of AMP.
 In order to do this, we make Recruitment one of our top priorities.
-Our Departments Chairs and Division Chiefs, as well as Program leaders have recognized the importance of reaching out to competitive UIM applicants.
+Our Department Chairs and Divisions Chiefs, as well as Program leaders have recognized the importance of being inclusive of UIM applicants.